It's Thanksgiving today. An American tradition that I know very little about as a South African :)

 I spent years being one of those who kept everything as secret as possible, skirting around what I was doing and keeping everything very simple and on a need to know basis (mostly they didn't need to know anything!)

 I couldn't bear the raised eyebrows and awkward silences if ever I did divulge some of what I was getting up to.
 I tried telling them I was a hypnotherapist once.
 That went down like a ton of bricks.
 They found out I sang sanskrit mantras and released some spiritual albums a few years later.
-That ended VERY poorly with an 18 month period of my Mother not talking to me.
+That ended VERY poorly with a 2 year period of my Mother not talking to me.

 And yet this was only the tip of the iceberg.....